HMS Destruction

 At least two vessels of the Royal Navy have been named HMS Destruction.

 HMS Destruction (1804)

 Destruction was a bomb vessel launched in 1804.
 Lieutenant Peter Wright commissioned her in 1805 for the Downs station.
 She was paid off in June 1806 and sold on 27 August 1806.

 HMS Destruction (1814)

 Destruction was an American gunboat captured at the Battle of Lake Borgne on 14 December 1814.
+She mounted one long 24-pounder, four 12-pounder carronades, and four swivel guns.
 She remained in service until at least 4 June 1815.
 Prize money for her and the other vessels captured at the battle was paid in July 1821.